PlatONnetwork/confidential-transaction/README.md

 ## unit test

 When the unit test is implemented with java, the java environment needs to be installed.

+The unit test generation certificate relies on the algorithm dynamic library, please go to [libconfidentialtx](https://github.com/PlatONnetwork/libconfidentialtx/tree/java) to obtain the dynamic library of the corresponding platform, and set the dynamic library search environment variable.

 In the unit test part, the default is to install the underlying chain of docker image for unit testing.
 It also supports configuring your own environment.
 You need to change the `Web.selfTestNode = true;`, and configure the `conf.yml` file of the underlying chain.